RubyLake/CSC3100/README.md

 - Appropriate Branding
 - Use of regex or pattern matching
 - Anything above and beyond scope of the assignment

+"Part 2"

+Login and functional Registration

+- Use ajax, and other methods to complete a login, using the php backend established

+"Part 3"

+Egg Counter for week
+- Utilizes Chartsjs
+- Make a running total for eggs, that also splits up the eggs by day, and graphs them accordingly for the week.